For SellersMarket Data

 EBITDA Multiple Range: 4-8x

-Agency multiples have been compressed by client concentration risk and key-person dependency.
-Agencies with retainer-based revenue and diversified client bases trade at the top of the range.
-Project-based agencies trade lower.
+Agency multiples have been compressed by risks associated with client concentration and key-person dependency.
+Agencies with retainer-based revenue models and diversified client portfolios trade at the upper end of the range.
+Project-based agencies typically trade lower.

 IT Staffing and Consulting